Intro to DeFi Yield Farming: Crypto’s Hottest Trend

 A clearer definition of decentralized finance

 So what do these DeFi applications get when you keep borrowing money?
-To cut to the chase, they can actually profit from the price falls of tokens and can easily manipulate and hold onto several other tokens to their liking.
+To cut to the chase, they can profit from the falling price of tokens and easily manipulate and hold onto several other tokens to their liking.